Tax relief on member pension contributions

 If the client receives a redundancy payment the first £30,000 is normally tax free and as such doesn’t qualify as relevant earnings.
 For example, if the client receives a redundancy payment of £120,000 the amount of relevant earnings is normally £90,000.

 For self-employed individuals, historically their relevant earnings were profits calculated over their chosen period of account.
-These did not need to align with the tax year i.e. 6th April to 5th April.
+These did not need to align with the tax year i.e. 6th April to 5th April, now they have to align to tax years.
 We’ll cover the changes in detail later.

 Where relevant UK earnings are not taxable in the UK due to double taxation agreements they are not relevant earnings.